Swipe Right

 Allison began doing improv in college, with Roadkill Buffet (MIT's premiere—and only—improv group), after which she branched out to perform with Post-Modern Avengers and Improv Boston on the east coast, and with DASH, Hobofish, the Pear Improv Troupe, and Pure Moxie Players in the Bay Area.
 She has taught improv to management consultants and cybersecurity professionals, both of whom found that it allowed them to invent technical expertise more easily.
 When not performing, Allison works in cybersecurity research; if you work in security and are interested in performance art, ask her about joining her comedy group Security Theater.

 Brad Gottesman is thrilled to perform in Super Scene at Un-Scripted Theater Company.
-Brad studied improv at UCLA and UCB Theatre and has performing for one ten years.
+Brad studied improv at UCLA and UCB Theatre and has performing for ten years.
 Since moving to the Bay Area, Brad has performed in numerous shows through Endgames Improv, Un-Scripted Theater Company and Pure Moxie Players.

 Brittany is very excited to join the As the Fog Rolls In cast.
 She discovered improv during play practice in college and enthusiastically went on to join Stanford Improvisors (SImps).
 Brittany has continued taking improv classes in San Francisco post-college and is always looking for opportunities to learn and perform.
 Currently, Brittany performs with DASH, the late night show at Un-Scripted Theater Company, and has performed with a group of former SImps, Minerva, at Femprovisers fest the past couple of years.
 In her free time, Brittany loves cooking and watching movies.